SAP/lifecycle-operation-actions-for-joule-studio/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP/joule-actions)](https://api.reuse.software/info/github.com/SAP/joule-actions)

-# joule-actions
+# Actions for Joule Studio

 ## About this project

-A set of GitHub actions to automate lifecycle operations for solutions developed with Joule Studio.
+Contents: A set of GitHub actions to automate lifecycle operations for solutions developed with Joule Studio.
+One application is the transport of solutions from a developement instance to a productive instance.

 ## Requirements and Setup

-*Insert a short description what is required to get your project running...*
+For a detail setup description, see the [detailed documentation](./documentation/setup.md).

 ## Support, Feedback, Contributing